paradigmxyz/reth/book/run/troubleshooting.md

    ```

 then most likely you're experiencing issues with the [database freelist](https://github.com/paradigmxyz/reth/issues/5228).
-To confirm it, check if the values on `Freelist` chart on [Grafana dashboard](./observability.md#prometheus--grafana)
+To confirm it, check if the values on the `Freelist` chart on [Grafana dashboard](./observability.md#prometheus--grafana)
 is greater than 10M.

 Currently, there are two main ways to fix this issue.